Project

-Working with global teams in Los Angeles and Hangzhou, the challenge was to help bridge the cultural gap for game designers in China, help them understand the casual gamer audience, and work with them to design features that would appeal to a Western market.
-To accomplish this, my goals were to create personas for the game team, collect player feedback on a monthly basis, and deliver useful insights with direct impact on the business goals and player retention.
+Working with global teams in Los Angeles and Hangzhou, the challenge was to bridge the cultural gap for game designers in China, help them understand the casual gamer audience, and design features that would appeal to a Western market.

 For UX research to be done properly, we needed a good balance of qualitative data and quantitative data.